 My family stood there together for the last time in that form.
-Beside a rented car in a town 400 miles from home, the inevitability of life changing progress was at hand.
-How I’ve loved the 18 years that led here.
-I stood there seeking the right words as her eyes looked up at me waiting.
-“Make smart decisions.
-I’m so proud of you.”
-My exterior maintained the strength she needed, but my heart wanted to never release her from my protection.
-I had to let go.
+Next to a rented car in a town 400 miles from home, the inevitability of life-changing progress was at hand.
+I had loved the 18 years that led us there.
+I stood seeking the right words as her eyes looked up at me waiting.
+“Make smart decisions,” I said.
+“I’m so proud of you.”
+Though my exterior maintained the strength she needed, my heart wanted never to release her from my protection.
+But I had to let go.
 College and the future had arrived.

-Do you find yourself resisting change that must occur for your life and family to grow?
+Change is certain, and as men, we have to be ready and adaptable enough to accept each new challenge.Do you find yourself resisting change that must occur for your life and family to grow?
 Change is certain, and as men, we have to be ready and adaptable enough to accept each new challenge.
 The best way to shape positive change is to muster the courage to face reality.
-We knew well in advance my daughter would be leaving.
-Plans were made accordingly and we’ve set her up to be successful.
+Here are 3 major life changes we must embrace to successfully keep moving forward.

-1. We’re Getting Older
+1. We’re getting older.

-3. Marriages and Relationships Evolve
+3. Marriages and relationships evolve.